 “Of course, you shouldn’t look to supplements for all your fiber needs,” says Faye.
 “They should just be part of the bigger picture.”
 He recommends eating a healthy diet with plenty of fiber-rich foods like vegetables, fruit, and whole grains (fiber is only found in plants).

-If you pick up a jar of fiber powder at the pharmacy, it’ll likely have two ingredients: psyllium husk and sugar.
+If you pick up a jar of fiber powder at the pharmacy, it likely includes two ingredients: psyllium husk and sugar.

 “Psyllium husk is great, and sugar is not so great,” says Faye.
 “Why not just eliminate the sugar — eliminate the bad thing — and then all you have is the awesome thing?”